LGBTQ rights in Denmark: Transgender rights

 The Act on Sterilisation and Castration (Lov om sterilisation og kastration), adopted in June 1929, was one of the first gender change laws in the world.
 Danish transgender woman Lili Elbe, who inspired the 2015 movie The Danish Girl, was one of the first identifiable recipients of sex reassignment surgery.
 She transitioned in Germany in 1930, and later had her sex and name legally changed on her Danish passport.
 The first person to successfully undertake a legal gender change in Denmark, which required undergoing sex reassignment surgery, was American Christine Jorgensen in the early 1950s.
 She underwent an orchiectomy and a penectomy in Copenhagen in 1951 and 1952, respectively.

 In February 2013, a Guatemalan woman became the first transgender person to be granted asylum in Denmark because of persecution in her native country.
 However, she was put in a facility for men, where she had been sexually assaulted several times and was initially refused.
 Authorities reopened the case when she proved her life would be in danger if she returned to Guatemala.

 In June 2014, the Danish Parliament voted 59–52 to remove the requirement of a mental disorder diagnosis and surgery with irreversible sterilization during the process of a legal sex change.
 Since 1 September 2014, Danes over 18 years of age who wish to apply for a legal sex change can do so by stating that they want to change their documentation, followed by a six-month-long "reflection period" to confirm the request.

 Pending a decision by the World Health Organization (WHO) to remove gender identity disorder (GID) from its list of mental illnesses, Denmark initially postponed a unilateral change.
 Citing a lack of progress at the WHO, the Danish Parliament decided to remove GID from the National Board of Health's list of mental illnesses in 2016.
 The change came into effect on 1 January 2017.
 It was the second country to do this, after France which did so in 2010.
 In June 2018, the WHO replaced the diagnosis of GID with gender incongruence and reclassified it as a sexual health condition.

 Besides male and female, Danish passports are available with an "X" sex descriptor.

 Access to healthcare

+Access to transgender health care in Denmark has become more restricted since 2023, due to concerns about the increase in number of patients transitioning.
 Danish guidelines published in 2023 recommend the use of puberty blockers on transgender patients at either Tanner stage two or three, as a means of buying time for patients to consider their gender more fully before making a decision.